l-vincent-l/draft_apis/draft_taxi.md

 ##Response##

-If the HTTP response code is 200, the response is compouned of a dictionnary of taxis, a dictionnary of companies, a dictionnary of car brands, and a destination object.
+If the HTTP response code is 200, the response is compouned of a dictionnary of taxis, a dictionnary of companies, and a destination object.

 ###Description of a taxi object###